 Femoral mononeuropathy can be secondary to direct trauma, compression, stretch injury, or ischemia.
 The condition predominantly causes weakness in the quadriceps, resulting in difficulty with ambulation.

 Compression of the femoral nerve can cause debilitating pain, requiring medical therapy and surgical intervention.

 However, most patients with femoral mononeuropathy can be managed conservatively with physical therapy, avoiding excessive hip abduction and external rotation, and the patella to prevent knee buckling.

 Femoral mononeuropathies account for approximately 1% of all mononeuropathies seen in electrodiagnostic laboratories.

 Femoral nerve injury

 The femoral nerve supplies the iliac and quadriceps muscles and is sensory to the medial thigh.
-The nerve is most often damaged after overextension of the hip or knee joints.
+The nerve is most often damaged after the hip or knee joints overextension.

 Excessive traction in a posteriorly presented fetus wheezing in a locked position is probably the most common cause of traumatic injury to the femoral nerve.

-The nerve is rarely damaged by external blows to the limb, but femoral nerve palsy can occasionally be seen in cows below that have repeatedly struggled to get up on slippery surfaces.
+External blows rarely damage the nerve to the limb.
+Still, female nerve palsy can occasionally be seen in cows below who have repeatedly struggled to get up on slippery surfaces.

-Direct injury to the femoral nerve can occur when one or both hind limbs retract caudally, and there is a posterior tear of the iliac and quadriceps femoris muscles through which the femoral nerve passes distal to the hip.
+Direct injury to the femoral nerve can occur when one or both hind limbs retract caudally.
+There is a posterior tear of the iliac and quadriceps femoris muscles through which the femoral nerve passes distally to the hip.